-All Catalyst grantees are required to contract with a Local Development District (LDD) unless they are a state agency or have requested and been granted an LDD waiver from the Northern Border Regional Commission prior to the submission of the Catalyst application.
+Engage with your LDD early in the process for support.
+All Catalyst grantees are required to contract with a Local Development District (LDD) unless they are a state agency or have requested and been granted an LDD waiver from the NBRC prior to the submission of the Catalyst application.
 Documentation of the grant administration contract must be provided to NBRC as part of the documentation required to receive a Partial or Full Notice to Proceed.

 FEP and Timber for Transit funded projects do not require a LDD to be utilized for grant administration.
 If grant administration assistance is needed, use of a LDD is required.
-As noted above, an executed LDD contract must be on file at NBRC, prior to the issuance of a Notice to Proceed.
+As noted above, an executed LDD contract must be on file at NBRC, prior to the issuance of a Partial or Full Notice to Proceed.
 NBRC reserves the right to require a FEP or Timber for Transit project to contract with a LDD if it is determined the entity does not have the experience and/or capacity to self-administer their NBRC award.